California-Irvine Anteaters Logo PNG

 What is California-Irvine Anteaters?

-The California-Irvine Anteaters (UC Irvine Anteaters) is an athletic department where students from the University of California form 18 teams.
+The California-Irvine Anteaters (UC Irvine Anteaters) are an athletic department that fields 18 teams, with student-athletes from the University of California, Irvine.
 They participate in the Big West Conference and compete in NCAA Division I. They have 28 national championships to their credit and numerous individual achievements.

 1984 – 1990